zaccaffey/vial-qmk/keyboards/cyboard/readme.md

 ## Flashing

+Note: If you've already made changes with Vial, open the Vial app first, and save your layout `File -> Save Current Layout (Ctrl + S)`.
+Then you can load it after you complete the firmware update.

 To flash the firmware to your Cyboard,
 1. Enter the bootloader by double-tapping the reset button on the back of the board.
 2. A USB device called `RPI-RP2` should appear on your computer.